Tetz95/linux-g13-driver/README.md

 # Requirements #
 libusb-1.0
-If you don't have it, you can get it by "sudo apt-get install libusb-1.0"
+If you don't have it, you can get it by ``sudo apt-get install libusb-1.0``

 Java version 1.6 or higher